 Generally, the format of the

-<title-slug> is lowercase words separated by hyphens.
+<title-slug> is lowercase words separated by hyphens, for

-To ensure consistency in component naming, the convention in referring to components is as follows:
+The convention in referring to components is as follows:

 Application Security Monitoring: